Cat With Food Allergies? How to Spot and Treat Food Allergies in Cats

 Hill’s Prescription Diet z/d Food Sensitivities: This kibble brand is a popular choice for cats with food allergies as it provides overall relief for all allergy symptoms.
 It also is low on carbohydrates, which means your kitty will stay healthy and trim too!

-Untamed Cat Food: If you’re not sure what food is best for your cat, why not try customising their diet?
-Input your kitty’s dietary requirements and Untamed will curate a wet food meal plan just for them!
+KatKin Personalized Cat Food: If you’re not sure what food is best for your cat, why not try customizing their diet?
+Input your kitty’s info and dietary requirements and KatKin will curate a meal plan just for them!
 (Note: check with your vet first before opting for any meal plan)

 Wellness Kittles Natural Grain Free Cat Treats, Tuna & Cranberries: Just because Mr Whiskers has food allergies doesn’t mean he needs to give up on treats!
 These treats are budget friendly and well-suited for most restricted diets.
 Not only are they grain-free, but they’re chock-full of healthy ingredients like peas, blueberries, and cranberries!